 You can use any salad dressing you like.
 I like to dress this salad with a simple vinaigrette made of olive oil, red wine vinegar, salt, pepper, and garlic.

-I also add a bit of Dijon and mayonnaise, which mostly serve as emulsifiers.
+I also add a bit of Dijon and mayonnaise, which primarily serve as emulsifiers.
 Although they also add flavor and creaminess to the dressing.

-You could serve smaller portions of it as an appetizer, but it's normally meant to be eaten as a main-course salad.
+You could serve smaller portions of it as an appetizer, but it's usually meant to be eaten as a main-course salad.

 Serving Suggestions